-Over the years, many outdoor “experts” will state what rules there are for the outdoors.
+Over the years, many outdoor “experts” will state the rules for the outdoors.

-Lists to take, techniques to perform, etiquette that must always be adhered to and gear to acquire.
+Lists to take, techniques to perform, etiquette that must always be followed, and gear to acquire.

 Rules as absolutes.